logo

 Warsaw, Poland

-Born in 2008 in Warsaw, Poland, Klara joined Harbingers’ Magazine to cover international affairs, crime and music.
+Klara Hammudeh, born in 2008 in Warsaw, Poland, joined Harbingers’ Magazine in March 2024, writing on international affairs, crime and music.

-In her free time, she enjoys reading, dancing, listening to music and exploring the realm of pop culture, with a particular focus on how Broadway and West End create musical adaptations of classic Disney stories.
+In her free time, she enjoys reading, dancing, listening to music and exploring pop culture — particularly how Broadway and the West End adapt classic Disney stories into musicals.

 society